SymfonyCasts/solid/sfcasts/manual-instrumentation.md

 > Hey!
 Start profiling!

-Which basically means that it starts collecting *tons* of data about... everything.
-The process of collecting this data is called *instrumentation*... because when a concept is *too* simple, sometimes we like to invent confusing words.
+Which basically means that it starts collecting *tons* of data.
+The process of collecting data is called *instrumentation*... because when a concept is *too* simple, sometimes we tech people like to invent confusing words.
-*Instrumentation* means that the PHP extension is collection data.
+*Instrumentation* means that the PHP extension is collecting data.

 The second step is that - eventually - something tells the PHP extension to *stop* "instrumentation" and to send the data.
 The collection of data is known as a